 (A) The board shall hold regular meetings to conduct its official business of a non-adjudicatory nature at the designated time and place at the call of the chairperson of the board.
 The board shall provide at least twenty-four hours advance notice, excluding weekends and state holidays, of all regular meetings.
+All meetings of the board are open to the public at all times, unless the subject matter of the meeting is specifically excepted by law.

 (B) Special meetings of the board may be called by the chairperson of the board on the chairperson's own initiative, or be called by the chairperson of the board upon written request of two members of the board.